Szczepp/csv_project/README.md

 # csv_project
-This project uses MVC pattern, has custom routing.
+This project uses basic MVC pattern, has custom routing.
 You send a .csv file in a form and it returns a table with column names and values.
 (no file validation yet)